 Custom designs usually use non-recurring engineering for the development of a specific solution for an observational project.
-Consequently, such instruments are very costly if the developed instrument is not reproduced many times.
-A typical example of the instrument developed and manufactured in a single piece with enormous funding requirements was the Arecibo ALFA [6].
+Consequently, such instruments are very costly if they are not reproduced multiple times.
+A typical example of the instrument developed and manufactured in a single piece with enormous funding requirements was the Arecibo ALFA [8].